The

 Other units: Apple Neural Engine Architecture, for instance.

-Cores are not homogeneous
+Cores/chiplets are not homogeneous

-P cores for performance, e cores for (energy) efficiency
+P cores for performance, E cores for (energy) efficiency

 Multi-die architecture